 If you are an art lover wondering what to do in Florence, head to the Uffizi Galleries, one of the Florence must-see and most visited art museums in the world.
 Situated close to the Piazza del Duomo, the museum collection gifted by the House of Medici contains masterpieces by the who’s who of the Renaissance art world.

 Leonardo da Vinci, Raphael, Caravaggio, Titian, Michelangelo, and Rembrandt are just among the famous artists whose works are displayed here.
 There are several rooms with paintings, statues, and sculptures in this 16th-century building.
 A must visit the room with paintings by Sandro Botticelli.

 TIP: You can skip the line at the Uffizi if you purchase the ticket beforehand, so you don’t have to wait for long.
 There are so many Florence top attractions, after all!

 Read also: Top 20 UNESCO World Heritage Sites in Europe

 Visit Piazza Della Signoria

 While you are enjoying the surroundings and the beauty of Palazzo Vecchio, you think you are looking at the best of Florence.
 But your adventure is just starting.
-Take a moment and enjoy listening to Italian music, practice it and live the moment.
+Take a moment and enjoy listening to Italian music, practice it, and live the moment.
 This square is always full of people, walking and enjoying the scenery.

-Visit Duomo Cathedral
+Visit Piazza del Duomo

 Duomo is one of the greatest tourist attractions and one of the most amazing places to visit in Europe.
 The fact that you are standing in front of the 800 years old building takes your breath away.
 Just imagine the scene of its constructions and think for a moment that this building is here in front of you today.